Skip To Main Content

 • Students scoring above 96th percentile (or other standard we set locally) on either the verbal, the quantitative, or the quantitative/nonverbal partial composite would be identified for language arts or math respectively

-• Anyone that falls short of cutoff on Iowa Test, but within the standard error of the cutoff (94th or 95th percentile) could have teacher input through a SIGS rating tool to be identified.
+• Anyone that falls short of the cutoff on the iReady or iLearn Checkpoints, but within the standard error of the cutoff (93rd or 94th percentile) could have teacher input through a SIGS rating tool to be identified.

 • High School students taking PSAT - results will be analyzed if they are already not identified.